LukeDenHartog/social-network-api/README.md

 In order to install this project you should have node.js version v16.20.1 installed on your device before attempting to run the application.

-## Usage
+## Usage/Test Instructions

 To use this project it is recommended that you use Insomnia, Swagger, or Postman to test the API.

-## Contribution Guidelines

-N/a

-## Test Instructions
+    User Routes:
+    1. To create a new user: POST (http://localhost:3001/api/users)
+    2. Find all users: GET http://localhost:3001/api/users
+    3. To find one user, insert the user's ID after api/users/ : GET http://localhost:3001/api/users/:userId

-In order to test the project please follow the Usage section.
+    4. In order to update one user, insert the user's ID after api/users/ : PUT http://localhost:3001/api/users/:userId and update the information needed.
+    5. To delete a user, insert the user's ID after api/users/ : DELETE http://localhost:3001/api/users/:userId and update the information needed.
+    Thought Routes:
+    1. To create a new thought: POST http://localhost:3001/api/thoughts
+    2. Find all thoughts: GET http://localhost:3001/api/thoughts/
+    3. In order to find a single thought,  replace the ":thoughtId" text at the end of the URL with the thought ID you'd like to find: GET http://localhost:3001/api/thoughts/:thoughtId
+    4. To update a single thought, replace the ":thoughtId" text at the end of the URL with the thought ID you'd like to update: GET http://localhost:3001/api/thoughts/:thoughtId
+    5. If you'd like to delete a single thought, replace the ":thoughtId" text at the end of the URL with the thought ID you'd like to delete: GET http://localhost:3001/api/thoughts/:thoughtId

 ## License